someoneactuallytookashwin/someoneactuallytookashwin/README.md

 ## Hi there 👋
-## Im want to learn a lot of thing and im trying my best to do so.
+## I want to learn a lot of thing and im trying my best to do so.
 ![image](https://github.com/someoneactuallytookashwin/someoneactuallytookashwin/blob/main/jpg(2))

 <!--